Sharif-SLPL/unsupervised-style-transformation/README.md

 # Persian Formality Style Transfer
-This project aim to do formality style transfer on Persian language using the T5 transformer architecture.
+This project aims to do formality style transfer on Persian language using the T5 transformer architecture.

 ### Available Tasks
 | Tasks | Description |